MicrosoftDocs/customer-insights/ci-docs/match-entities.md

 > - Choose the entity with the most complete and reliable profile data about your customers as the primary entity.
 > - Choose the entity that has several attributes in common with other entities (for example, name, phone number, or email address) as the primary entity.

 1. On the **Matching conditions** page, use the move up and down arrows to move the entities in the order you want, or drag and drop them.
-For example, select **Contacts:eCommerce** as the primary entity and **CustomerLoyalty:Loyalty** as the second entity.
+For example, select **eCommerceCustomers** as the primary entity and **loyCustomers** as the second entity.

 1. To have every record in the entity as a unique customer regardless if a match is found, select **Include all records**.
 Any records in this entity that do not match to records in any other entity are included in the unified profile.
 Records that do not have a match are called singletons.